Finding yourself still feeling like Scrooge with a rotten hangover while all the glittery lights are out?

 © Julius Meinl am Graben

 Firstly, no we are not being paid to write this.
 Our fingers are TOTALLY independent when typing the following words.
-Over the years, it has become one of our favourite Christmas traditions to visit Julius Meinl with two goals in mind: to soak in the Christmas atmosphere of the place, and to spoil ourselves with international foodie presents.
-At the far end of the city’s center’s Graben you’ll find this place – a rich person’s bazaar.
+Over the years, it has become one of our favourite Christmas traditions to visit Julius Meinl with two goals in mind: to soak in the Christmas atmosphere of the place and to spoil ourselves with international foodie presents.
+At the far end of the city’s centre’s Graben, you’ll find this place – a rich person’s bazaar.
 With three levels full of shelves stocking food from all over the world, while pricey, this place is an experience to browse around in.

 5. See Dicken’s classic on stage: ‘A Christmas Carol’

-When: Various dates between December 2–22.
-See details, here.
+When: Various dates between December 1–22.
+See details.

 Where: Kunst im Cafe Prückel

-A small English theatre company will be performing the Charles Dicken’s classic, ‘A Christmas Carol,’ throughout December at the Theater im Cafe Prückel.
+A small English theatre company called Open House will be performing the Charles Dicken’s classic, ‘A Christmas Carol,’ throughout December at the Theater im Cafe Prückel.
 We particularly recommend going to see this play if you’ve been a selfish asshole this year like Scrooge.

 6. Go ice skating in front of the Rathaus